 - Level 1 Music Represents: Green Hill Zone, the only theme that appears in both games (Marble Zone was originally going to feature in the 8-bit version as well but was cut, leaving only its music embedded in the ROM).
 This is actually due to legal serendipity more than anything deliberate: the composer, Masato Nakamura, has copyright over his contributions to the series.
 As such, Sega pays royalties to him whenever his music is used.
 Both the main title tune (which was only ever heard in Sonic 2 and Sonic Generations after this game) and Green Hills music fall under this but Sega's frequent use of Green Hill's theme in later installments (Sonic Adventure 2, Advance 3, etc.) ensures that it's the music that most commonly gets associated with the original game.

-- Mascot with Attitude: Trope Namer, and the inspiration for dozens of knock-offs, very few of whom actually had good games.
+- Mascot with Attitude: The inspiration for dozens of knock-offs, very few of whom actually had good games.

 - The Maze: Labyrinth Zone and Scrap Brain Zone's second and third acts.